Updated Mar 31, 2026§ For Everyday Items

 Is the Ekster Tracker Card waterproof?

-Ekster rates the card as splash-resistant but does not provide a formal IP rating.
-It survived a coffee spill and light rain in our testing without issues.
-We would not recommend submerging it or running it through a washing machine.
+Ekster rates the card as splash-resistant but does not provide a formal IP rating, so it should shrug off a coffee spill or light rain but not submersion or a washing machine.
 Treat it like a credit card.

 How does the Ekster Tracker Card compare to an AirTag in a wallet?